Do you enjoy ‘non-traditional sexual relationships’? Then mind where you travel.

-In 'green' countries, homosexuality has been legalised and some legal protection for LGBTI people is provided, often by applying general anti-discrimination laws.
+In ‘green’ countries, homosexuality has been legalized and some legal protection for LGBTI people is provided, often by applying general anti-discrimination laws.

 - In the Americas: Mexico, El Salvador, Cuba, Ecuador, Peru and Bolivia.

-- In Europe: Belarus, Ukraine, the post-Yugoslav states of Bosnia, Serbia, Montenegro, Kosovo, and Macedonia; Albania and Bulgaria (as the only EU member state in this colour category); and Monaco.
+- In Europe: Belarus, Ukraine, the post-Yugoslav states of Bosnia, Serbia, Montenegro, Kosovo, and Macedonia; Albania and Bulgaria (as the only EU member state in this color category); and Monaco.

 - In Asia: Israel in the Middle East; Nepal in Central Asia; and Mongolia, South Korea and Japan in the north; and Thailand and the Philippines in Southeast Asia.

-'Blue' countries have legalised homosexuality and offer a wide range of legal provisions for LGBTI people – but not all.
+‘Blue’ countries have legalized homosexuality and offer a wide range of legal provisions for LGBTI people – but not all.
 They do not (yet) have same-sex marriage, for example.
 They are:

 - In the Americas: Costa Rica and Chile.